 Affects a smaller number of units than Fair Housing with a higher level of accessibility

-The Fair Housing Amendments Act of 1988 (Fair Housing) and all applicable compliance standards applies to all “covered units” of multifamily development regardless of funding source.
+The Fair Housing Amendments Act of 1988 (Fair Housing) and all applicable compliance standards applies to all covered units of multifamily development regardless of funding source.
 Covered units include those units in buildings containing 4 or more residential units and constructed on or after March 13, 1991.
-All ground floor units are “covered and, in buildings that contain elevators, all units are "covered".
+All ground floor units are covered and, in buildings that contain elevators, all units are covered.

 All covered units must include: